The Homemaker’s Evening Routine

 Take some time to write down what you’re grateful for.
 This can be a formal gratitude journal or just a note in your planner.

-Don’t necessarily write down the big life things you’re thankful for unless something happened that truly made you remember how blessed you are.
+Don’t necessarily write down the big life things you’re thankful for.
 Writing down “my children” night after night is not terribly reflective, is it?

 Look for more minor things that happened throughout your day to reflect on.
 Maybe how you drank your coffee before it was cold?
 A big sibling helped teach a younger sibling a new skill.
 Think along those lines when doing this.